Phone: 0477 138 177

 Psychology seeks to support individuals, families, and communities to understand themselves more deeply and to navigate life’s challenges in ways that enhance well-being and quality of life.
 As described by the the Australian Psychological Society (APS), psychology is a profession focused on helping people and communities find practical solutions to real-life concerns, including mental health and well-being, relationships, learning, performance, and social connection.

-From a trauma-informed and neurodiversity-affirming perspective, psychological therapy recognises that people’s experiences, nervous systems, and ways of thinking and interacting with the world are shaped by both life experiences and neurodivergence.
+Here at Alpine Psychology, we operate from a trauma-informed, neuro-affirming perspective, and recognise that people’s experiences, nervous systems, and ways of thinking and interacting with the world are shaped by life experiences and their environments.
 Therapy prioritises safety, choice, collaboration, and respect, and acknowledges the impact of trauma on the body, emotions, identity, and relationships.

-Using evidence-based psychotherapy approaches, therapy is tailored to each individual’s needs, strengths, and goals.
+Using evidence-informed approaches, therapy is tailored to each individual’s needs, strengths, and goals.
 Sessions are collaborative and paced carefully, supporting clients to develop practical tools, build resilience, and foster greater balance and well-being in ways that feel supportive and meaningful for them.

 About Cath

 Cath holds full registration with the Psychology Board of Australia with clinical endorsement.
 She is an EMDRAA accredited EMDR practitioner and a member of the International Society for the Study of Trauma and Dissociation (ISSTD), EMDR Association of Australia (EMDRAA), and the Australian Clinical Psychology Association (ACPA).
 She holds a Master of Clinical Psychology along with postgraduate and undergraduate qualifications in psychology and related fields.
-Cath is committed to ongoing professional development and regularly undertakes advanced training in trauma, dissociation, EMDR, parts-based therapies, and neurodiversity-affirming practice to ensure her work reflects current best practice.
+Cath is dedicated to ongoing professional development and regularly undertakes advanced training in trauma, dissociation, EMDR, parts-based therapies, and neurodiversity-affirming practice to ensure her work reflects current ethical standards, reflective and best practice.

-"I am humbled by the stories my clients choose to share and honoured to walk alongside them on their journey towards achieving their goals and personal growth."
+"I am humbled by the stories my clients choose to share and honoured to walk alongside them as they work towards greater understanding and personal growth."

 Call 0477 138 177 to make an appointment, or